Naypyidaw: Arts and entertainment

 The Myanmar Motion Picture Academy Awards are held annually in Naypyidaw given to the highest achievers in Burmese cinema.
-There is a movie theater in the Junction Centre Mall as well as in the Ocean Shopping Mall.
+There is a movie theater in the Junction Centre Mall as well as in the Ocean Supercenter.
 There are two others in nearby Pyinmana, and one in Tatkone Township.

 Media and communications

-The headquarter of the Ministry of Information is located in Naypyidaw.
+The headquarters of the Ministry of Information is located in Naypyidaw.
 Since 2009, Naypyidaw has had mobile phone coverage.

 Print

 The Myanmar Alin and the Kyaymon in Burmese and the New Light of Myanmar in English are available in Naypyidaw.
 Since 18 November 2011, the Ministry of Information has begun publishing a weekly journal called the Naypyidaw Times, to report on government policies.

 Radio

 There are a number of AM and FM stations broadcasting in Naypyidaw.
 The main available channels in Naypyidaw are Myanmar Radio (operated by MRTV), Cherry FM, Mandalay FM, FM Bagan, Padamyar FM, Pyinsawaddy FM, Shwe FM and City FM.